To help improve flexibility for our mutual customers, Qantas and Jetstar are introducing more flexibility.

 Wearing face masks

-It's mandatory for your customers to wear face masks if they’re flying to, from or within Victoria.
+It's mandatory for your customers to wear a mask if they’re flying between Australia and New Zealand.

 Their face mask needs to cover their mouth and nose and must be worn unless they're under 12 years of age or have a medical condition.